Combining No-regret and Q-learning: Conclusion

 Our results point to a number of interesting directions for future research.
 First, a natural goal given our empirical results would be to extend our convergence results to Markov games.
 Second, CFR also works in settings with partial observability by appropriately weighting the different states which correspond to the same observed history.
 Third, we would like to relax the strong assumptions our results about asynchronous updates require.
 All three seem to rely on the same fundamental building block of better understanding the behavior of no-regret learners whose rewards are determined by (asynchronous) observations of other no-regret learners.
 In particular, this leads to challenges due to the resulting non-stationarity of the transition kernels, which leads to hardness results that would need to be circumvented~\cite{yu2009online,yadkori2013online,radanovic2019learning}.
 Some recent progress along these lines has been made~\cite{farina2018composability,kovavrik2018analysis}, but more work is needed.

 Orthogonal directions are suggested by our empirical results about last iterate convergence.
 Can we establish theoretical guarantees for NoSDEs or Markov games more broadly?
-Is RM++ guaranteed to achieve last iterate convergence?
+Are there assumptions under which RM++ is no-regret, or is guaranteed to achieve last iterate convergence?
 It empirically does in standard games like matching pennies and rock-paper-scissors which trip up most regret minimizers.
 If so does this represent a new style of algorithm to achieve last iterate convergence or is there a way to interpret its clipping of regrets as optimism?